What is sulphasalazine?

 Treatment with sulfasalazine may be continued indefinitely as long as it is effective and no serious side effects occur.

 If you stop sulfasalazine treatment for more than a few weeks there is a risk that your condition may worsen.
-Continue with your treatment unless advised by your doctor or unless side effects develop.
+Do not stop taking sulfasalazine unless advised by your doctor or unless serious side effects develop.

 Are there any side effects?